Make Mothers Matter at the United Nations

 Mothers and the Sustainable Development Goals of the 2030 Agenda

-Directly concerned by the 2030 Agenda and most of its 17 Sustainable Development Goals (SDGs), mothers are also essential partners for their implementation.
+Directly concerned by the 2030 Development Agenda and most of its 17 Sustainable Development Goals (SDGs), mothers are also essential partners for their implementation

 Thematic focus: unpaid family care work, essential but invisible and unrecognized

-Estimated at 10 to 40% of GDP depending on countries, 2/3 of this work is carried out by women, specifically mothers.
-It is the first obstacle to their economic empowerment.
+Estimated at 10 to 40% of GDP depending on countries, 3/4 of this vital work is carried out by women, specifically mothers.
+It is the first obstacle to gender equality

 Latest News from MMM @ the UN